 -- Luann, Kansas

 Superglue for greyhounds.
 I read the tip in Everyday Cheapskate about using superglue for small cuts.
 For years, we've adopted greyhounds.
-They are wonderful dogs with great personalities,

 In Arizona, there are a lot of thorny desert bushes.
 The dogs get scratched, and then they start licking the wound.
 This turns into a much bigger problem than it should, but a quick dab with the superglue quickly keeps the wound held together.
 Greyhounds run so fast they don't realize when they run into things.